 Antioxidant compounds in hazelnuts help the body fight chronic oxidative stress, which can lead to metabolic disorders and obesity!

 Actually, hazelnuts have antioxidant and anti-inflammatory properties.
 They’re high in various nutrients and bioactive substances, such as stearic, oleic, linoleic fatty acids, vitamin E, phytosterols, phenolic compounds, magnesium, copper, and selenium.

 In fact, obese people have a higher risk of developing oxidative stress.
 Actually, high levels of visceral adiposity tissue are extremely dangerous for health.
 They’re a strong indication of inflammation.

 In addition, hazelnuts are among the richest foods in monounsaturated fat.
 When consumed in moderation, monounsaturated fat protects the heart and promotes weight loss!

 Furthermore, many minerals and healthy fats in hazelnuts are involved in energy metabolism.

 Also, hazelnuts seem to increase thermogenesis.
 During thermogenesis, the body increases its own temperature to burn excess calories!

-How many hazelnuts should I eat a day to lose weight?
+How many hazelnuts can I eat a day to lose weight?

 If you want to lose weight, don’t consume more hazelnuts, though.
 Too many can make you fat.
-Only active people, athletes, and people with a normal body weight can eat much higher amounts.
+Only active people, fitness enthusiasts, endurance athletes, athletes of bodybuilding in the bulking phase, and people with normal body weight can eat much higher amounts.